Pride Month

 4. What pride experience do you want to share?

 P.P.S.
-Who’s a friend you can share the B.D.
+Who’s a friend interested in authentic living that you can share the B.D.
 Newsletter with?

 P.P.P.S.
 Want a companion in Becoming Divergent?
 Meet one-on-one with Elle to explore your brave work of being the authentic you!